 During the 49 years since the U.S. Supreme Court legalized abortion, the issue has run hot and cold in the political realm, sometimes dominating the national conversation and at other times simmering in the background as conservatives chipped away at reproductive rights and laid the groundwork for the repeal of Roe v.
 Wade.
 Now, with the leak of a draft Supreme Court majority opinion that would do just that, the issue has exploded.
 Pro-choice Americans are bracing for the loss of reproductive rights, and the anti-abortion movement is preparing to celebrate its long-awaited victory — and set its next targets.

-If you haven’t been paying much attention to abortion policy, now would be a good time to tune in.
-Here are the key terms and fault lines you’ll need to know to follow the debate.
+If you are new to abortion politics, jumping into the decades-old debate can be overwhelming.
+Here are the key terms and fault lines you’ll need to know.

 What was the legal standard set by Roe v.
 Wade?

 The 1973 Supreme Court decision Roe v.
 Wade (along with the lesser-known companion case Doe v.
 Bolton) codified nationally a woman’s right to have an abortion under certain circumstances.
 The majority opinion, written by Nixon appointee Harry Blackmun with six other justices concurring, found the right to an abortion is an implied constitutional protection of privacy.
 It held that women had an absolute right to a first-trimester abortion (up to 14 weeks).
 In the second trimester (14–27 weeks), the government could impose medical regulations, strictly to protect the woman’s health.
 Then in the third trimester, abortions could be banned outright, reflecting the state’s interest in protecting the “potential life” of the fetus — but exceptions for physician-defined threats to the life or health of the woman had to be allowed.